What's Your Attachment Style?

 The answer might have less to do with your partner and more to do with something that was shaped long before you ever fell in love.

 Your attachment style is like a lens — once you see through it, a lot of things start to make sense.
 The arguments that keep repeating.
 The partners you keep choosing.
 The way you feel in the days after a difficult conversation.
+It is the quiet pattern underneath your reactions, the one that tends to show up most strongly with the people who matter to you the most.

 Below you can find the four most common attachment styles.
+Most of us recognise pieces of ourselves in more than one, and that is completely normal.

 Secure attachment